 The Wetlands Sake Taproom is a welcome addition to the bustling brewery scene in New Orleans.
 The four flagship drinks (Filtered Sake, Unfiltered Sake, Sparkling Passion Fruit Sake, and Sparkling Blood Orange Sake) will be featured along with experimental small batch flavors only available on tap.
 Katrina concluded, "It's going to look very similar to a brewery or winery with tastings, but with fun and unique things like a slushie machine!"

-Wetlands Sake Taproom will be opening in 2021 at 634 Orange St.
+Wetlands Sake Taproom will be opening February 8, 2022 at 634 Orange St.